 Nervousness battled with excitement as I rode on top of a full jeepney along the mountains of Cordillera.
-It was my first time to ride topload style.
+It was my first time riding top-load style.
 With goods surrounding us, we tried our best to hold on lest we fall into the river or cliffs below.
-We were strangers starting out on a journey to reach Buscalan.
+We were strangers starting on a journey to reach Buscalan.
 What’s in there you ask?
 Not what, but who.
-No other than Apo Whang-od, the last mambabatok.
+No other than Apo Whang-od, said to be the last mambabatok.

-After arming ourselves with provisions (TIP: bring candies and bread) and a hearty lunch, our party of four searched for the jeepney heading to Tabuk.
+After arming ourselves with provisions (we brought candies and bread, as advised by friends) and a hearty lunch, our party of four searched for the jeepney heading to Tabuk.
 But luck was on our side and we stumbled upon the jeepney that heads to Buscalan instead.

 Our party of four soon turned into a fellowship of seven.
 Seven strangers all aiming to be inked with a tattoo previously reserved for the headhunters and women of the Butbut tribe.

 With the Chico River below and the Cordillera mountains on the other side, we bid adieu to Bontoc.
 The party was only getting started.